Docs › Getting started › The web app

 The web app

 The Mapshaper web app at mapshaper.org is designed for interactive editing and visual exploration.
-Its built-in console exposes the complete command set, so almost anything the CLI can do is available directly in the browser.
+Its built-in console supports the same editing syntax as the CLI for most workflows once data is loaded.

 All processing happens in your browser.
 Your data stays on your machine, even when you use the public website.